alszczep/pjatk-suml/README.md

 ## Running the app using docker

+The easiest way to get the app running is to use docker compose:
+- running: `docker-compose up`
+- rebuilding: `docker-compose build`

+Alternatively, you can run the app by building the image manually.

-Building docker image using docker file
+Building docker image using docker file:
-- docker build -t [specify_image_name]
+- `docker build -f ./docker/app.Dockerfile -t [specify_image_tag_if_needed] .`

-Pulling created docker image from docker hub
+Pulling created docker image from docker hub:
-- docker pull mychnik/kotkiipieski:1.0
+- `docker pull mychnik/kotkiipieski:1.0`

-Running application using docker
+Running application using docker:
-- docker run -p 8501:8501 [image_id]
+- `docker run -p 8501:8501 [image_id]`

-Using application
+Using application:
-- app is avaliable at  http://localhost:8501 after running container
+- The app is available at http://localhost:8501 after running the container